Categories

 Step 1: Set a suitable target

-Select an appropriate run.
+Select an appropriate race.
 Make sure that the target is realistic.
 So if you can run 30 minutes without stopping at the moment, then a marathon in 3 months is probably not very realistic.
 In this article we use the Grand-Prix von Bern as a training goal – running.COACH is supposed to build up the form based on this event.

 Step 3: Determine the priority of your race